Every year millions of gallons of

 While stormwater can be managed through storm drain systems, the most effective way to mitigate the impacts of stormwater is by reducing pollution before it is washed away.
 As a resident, you can help with stormwater management by reducing your domestic footprint, reporting a violation and getting involved in management efforts.

-General Information on Stormwater from the NY DEC
+General Information on Stormwater from the NYS DEC

 EPA Stormwater Program Page